devshred/todo-api-quarkus/README.md

-# todo-api-quarkus Project
+# Todo-API based on Quarkus

-This project uses Quarkus to provide a simple todo-app API.
+This project uses Quarkus to provide a simple todo-app API and is used for sample deployments in the scope of an [OKD](https://www.okd.io) workshop.

 ## Running the application in dev mode
 ```shell script